AIA Philippines: Manila office

-The Philam Life Building in Ermita, Manila was the former headquarters of the company.
-Designed by Carlos Arguelles, the building was one of the first structures built in the International Style of architecture.
-It was completed in 1961.
+The Philam Life Building in Ermita, Manila was the original headquarters of the company.

-Architecture

-The medium-rise block was a rectangular structure with a centralized core that allowed some 20,000 square meters of office space to be daylit through the use of wraparound ribbon window glazing and aluminium sunshades supported by pipes and millions.
-Sculpted concrete formed entrance canopies and a roof for the complex's auditorium.
-Arguelles also used the artwork of Filipino artists like Galo Ocampo and Vicente Manansala to decorate the interior.

-The building was best known for its auditorium, whose acoustical profile was highly suitable for classical music.
-Known for its excellent acoustics, the Philam Life Theater was a 780-seat theater whose acoustics were done by Bolt, Beranek and Newman.
-It was considered a model for the other Philam Life buildings in terms of design.
+Designed by Carlos Arguelles and completed in 1961, the building was one of the first structures built in the Philippines in the International Style of architecture.
+The medium-rise block was rectangular with a centralized core that allowed some 20,000 square meters of office space to be daylit through the use of wraparound ribbon window glazing and aluminum sunshades supported by pipes.
+The entrance canopies and roof for the complex's auditorium were made of sculpted concrete, and Arguelles used the artwork of Filipino artists to decorate the interior, including that of Galo Ocampo and Vicente Manansala.
+The building was best known for its 780-seat Philam Life Theater, whose excellent acoustics were designed by Bolt, Beranek and Newman and were highly suitable for classical music.
+Overall, its design was considered a model for other Philam Life buildings.

-Current status

-In 2013, Philam Life moved its headquarters to Bonifacio Global City in Taguig and sold the Ermita site to mall developer SM Development Corp (SMDC).
-Although many expected the site to be turned into a shopping mall, SMDC had not decided what to do with the auditorium.

-On August 5, 2020, the demolition process began for the Ermita site amid the COVID-19 pandemic.
+In 2013 Philam Life moved its headquarters to Bonifacio Global City in Taguig and sold the Ermita site to mall developer SM Development Corp (SMDC).
+The demolition of the Ermita site began on August 5, 2020, amid the COVID-19 pandemic.

 Makati office

-The company also owns the 14th tallest building in the Philippines, the Philamlife Tower (now the AIA Tower), along Paseo de Roxas Avenue in Makati, through its real estate affiliate.
-The building was inaugurated in 2000.
-It has also served as the AIA Philippines headquarters since 2023, just a decade after the company moved its headquarters to BGC in Taguig.
+Through its real estate affiliate, AIA Philippines owns the AIA Tower (formerly the Philam Life Tower) on Paseo de Roxas in Makati.
+The 14th-tallest building in the Philippines, the building was inaugurated in 2000 and has served as AIA Philippines' headquarters since 2023.

 Cebu office

-The company also built a ₱2.1 billion 17-storey corporate center within the Ayala-owned Cebu Business Park along Cardinal Rosales Avenue (facing Ayala Center Cebu) to replace the brutalist building that served as its Cebu regional office on Osmeña Boulevard (formerly Jones Avenue) in uptown Cebu City.
-The new building was completed in 2017.
-The original office on Osmeña Boulevard would later become the new corporate headquarters of Virginia Food, a local processed meat manufacturer.
+The company also built a ₱2.1 billion 17-storey corporate center within the Ayala-owned Cebu Business Park on Cardinal Rosales Avenue.
+Completed in 2017 and facing Ayala Center Cebu, it replaced the Brutalist Style building that had served as AIA Philippines' Cebu regional office on Osmeña Boulevard (formerly Jones Avenue) in uptown Cebu City.
+AIA Philippines' original office on Osmeña Boulevard later became the corporate headquarters of Virginia Food, a local processed meat manufacturer.